Kalix archipelago: Location

 Stora Huvön is said to be one of the most beautiful islands in Sweden, with cliffs that rise from the sea, a sandy beach, and deep tree-filled valleys.

 Malören, in the outer archipelago, has a chapel that dates to the 1770s.

 Some of other islands include Bergön, Berghamn, Björn, Getskär-Renskär, Halsön, Granön, Likskär and Stora Trutskär.

 Climate

 The archipelago is only 100 km south of the Arctic Circle, so there is daylight for 24 hours in the summer, and full moon all day in the winter.

 The waters around the archipelago are brackish, with less the 10% of the salt content of the Atlantic.

 The sea freezes in January and remain frozen until March–April.

+Winter tourism

+Winter tourism in the Kalix area includes icebreaker excursions on the frozen Bay of Bothnia.
+The tourist icebreaker Polar Explorer operates from Axelsvik near Kalix, where it was introduced for tourist cruises in 2016.

+Local tourism information lists icebreaker cruises among winter activities in Kalix.
+The operator lists the Polar Explorer cruise terminal at Axelsviksvägen in Båtskärsnäs and states that the vessel operates on the frozen waters of the Bothnian Bay.